giongto35/cloud-game/README.md

 ## Feature
 1. Cloud gaming: Game logic is hosted on a remote server.
 User doesn't have to install or setup anything.
 Images and audio are streamed to user in the most optimal way.
 2. Cross-platform compatibility: The game is run on webbrowser, the most universal built-in app.
 No console, plugin, external app or devices are needed.
 The device must support webRTC to perform streaming.
 Joystick is also supported.
-4. Emulator agnostic: The game can be play directly without emulator selection and initialization as long as the cores are supported by RetroArch.
+4. Emulator agnostic: The game can be play directly without emulator selection and initialization as long as the its cores are supported by RetroArch.
 3. Vertically scaled + Load balancing: We can add more machines to handle more traffic.
 The closest server with highest free resource will be assigned to user.
 5. Cloud storage: Game state is storing on online storage, so you can come back to continue playing in a game.